 The University requires health care coverage for the purpose of limiting undue financial and academic stress related to illnesses during the academic year.
 A health policy will assist in meeting not only common illnesses treated at the Student Health Center or at a private physician's office, but also with the financial burden of illness and accidents involving more extensive care.

-Students must submit a waiver online between August 19-September 8, 2013.
+Students must submit a waiver online between May 15- August 10, 2014.
 If a student misses the deadline, the student's account will be automatically charged and the student will be enrolled in SHIP.

 To submit the electronic waiver click here.

 Students may enroll in SHIP online at https://wfis.wellsfargo.com/pepperdine/Pages/default.aspx

 To review University insurance requirements please go to, http://community.pepperdine.edu/healthcenter/insurance/.

 The University Insurance Committee has contracted with an insurance broker, Wells Fargo Insurance Services (WFIS).
 This group researched insurance options and presented Anthem Blue Cross as the optimal coverage for our student body.
 The University insurance policy through Anthem Blue Cross has been contracted to include the lowest premium for your benefit; however, you may purchase any policy that has comparable coverage to SHIP.

 If you have any questions regarding SHIP, please call the University's insurance broker, Wells Fargo Insurance Services, at 800.853.5899.
 You may also access student insurance information online at